UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/grid-layout.md

 <Button Text="CLICK ME" Grid.Row="2" Grid.Column="0" Grid.ColumnSpan="2"/>
 ```

+I hope much of the above is fairly self explanatory.
+Do experiment with the example code.
+In many ways, grid is simpler to use than `StackLayout`.
+Of course, you can combine the two, nesting either inside the other.

 ## Embedded Layouts

-The image below shows an example of a `StackLayout` and a `GridLayout`.
+The image below shows an example of a `StackLayout` and a `GridLayout` nested within each other.
 The portion of the screen with the light gray background uses `GridLayout`

 <img src="./img/GridLayoutExample.png" width=400px alt="Example using GridLayout">

-This section only discussed the `XAML`.
+This sample code is in the project [`EmbeddedGrid`](/code/Chapter1/GridDemo/EmbeddedGrid) and again only focuses on the `XAML`.

+In this example, the top level layout is a `StackLayout`, with the `Grid` as a child.
+Within the `Grid` is another `StackLayout` (just to prove the point).

 ## Top Level StackLayout